axelyamel/tcg-autotuning/README.md

 Updates:

+	v0.63: Orio constrains generated automatically.
+	       Option for specifying the ammoun of runs in the search algorithm.

-	v0.625:Minor update to the Main function for errors handling, e.g. wrong file type.
+	v0.625:Minor update to the Main function for errors handling.
 	       Added "-h" flag for help option.
 This flag show the new stuffs like specify compiler, compiler flags, among others.
 Everyting between brackets ([]) means that is the default value.